 13. Battlefield Heroes (2009)

 “Battlefield Heroes” was the first-ever Battlefield game that was free.
 It came out in 2009 & way ahead of its time.
-It was a third-person shooter and several features from its precursors.
-Battlefield Heroes was a simple game to play as players of similar levels were matched against each other.
+It was a third-person shooter and had several features from its precursors.
+Battlefield Heroes was a simple game as players of similar levels were matched against each other.
 It featured a conquest mode, where each team was given a flag and 50 re-spawns, the team that killed and had the most flags won the game.

 14. Battlefield Bad Company 1 (2008)